-(a) Each affected employee involved in the operation of a process, and each affected employee prior to working in a newly assigned process, including employees of contractors, must be trained in an overview of the process and in the applicable operating procedures.
+(a) Each affected employee involved in the operation of a process, and each affected employee prior to working in a newly assigned process, must be trained in an overview of the process and in the applicable operating procedures in WAC 296-67-327.

-(b) Each affected employee involved in the maintenance of a process, and each affected employee prior to performing work within a newly assigned process, including employees of contractors, must be trained in an overview of the process and in the hazards and safe work practices related to the process.
+(b) Each affected employee involved in the maintenance of a process, and each affected employee prior to performing work within a newly assigned process, including affected employees of contractors, must be trained in an overview of the process and in the hazards and safe work practices related to the process.